spine-generic/spine-generic/docs/data-acquisition.rst

 This validator is exposed in this command line interface (CLI) function: **sg_params_checker**.
 This function is run during continuous integration (CI), for each dataset, ensuring valid dataset throughout the life cycle of the project.

+The json file containing the recommended acquisition parameters is located under `/spinegeneric/cli/specs.json`.

 Example usage and expected output:

 .. code-block:: bash